lochnessdragon/exokernel-presentation/slides.md

 I'd just like to thank a few people:

 - Mr. Gentry, my advisor
-- Ms. Reinier and Mrs. Johnson, the Honors teachers
+- Ms. Reinier, Ms. Johnson, and Dr. Milburn, the Honors teachers
 - My family and friends in the Honors program.

 ---